Adem-rahal/RSphere/README.md

 # RSphere
 This is a quantum visualisation tool that help you get a grasp of quantum states with a more intuitive approach.
-[PROJECT PAGE](https://dvic.devinci.fr/project/RSphere)
+Get more inormation here: [PROJECT PAGE](https://dvic.devinci.fr/project/RSphere)

 # Installation